codacy/codacy-rubocop/src/main/resources/docs/description/Style_ModuleFunction.md

 Supported styles are: module_function, extend_self.

+In case there are private methods, the cop won't be activated.
+Otherwise, it forces to change the flow of the default code.

-These offenses are not auto-corrected since there are different implications to each approach.
+These offenses are not safe to auto-correct since there are different implications to each approach.

 # Examples